connorrothschild/v4/src/routes/post/this-site.md

 </Code>

+I then used that function to determine whether to update the `video` source to be our `.mp4` or `.mov` file.

 Whew!
 Here's the code for [preloading videos](https://github.com/connorrothschild/svelte-personal-site/blob/bff18c45d90540c865fab11c7e2da23d6856a62f/src/lib/Sections/Projects.svelte), and [here's how we update `src` dynamically](https://github.com/connorrothschild/svelte-personal-site/blob/bff18c45d90540c865fab11c7e2da23d6856a62f/src/lib/VideoSection/HoverVideo.svelte).

 ## Noise

 Having a background noise applied to the `body` of your personal website is kinda in right now.
 It's also very easy to carry out technically.
+(Zoom into my site's background to see the effect.)

 [Here's a simple `<Noise />` component](https://github.com/connorrothschild/svelte-personal-site/blob/master/src/lib/Noise.svelte) (which is really just entirely CSS) that we put in our `__layout.svelte` so that it is present on every page of the site.
 We (optionally) apply a `shake` animation so that it jitters a bit as well.